-The lack of preparation around nailing the coding interview is something most coding schools do not prepare students for — Hispanic Hackers.
+“The lack of preparation around nailing the coding interview is something most coding schools do not prepare students for.”

-So to start the event, which was held at Capital Factory, Co-Founder Eddy Reyes introduced and detailed the coding interview experiment.
-To start, each job seeker participant would come up to the whiteboard and get grilled with technical questions for 20 minutes.
-Whiteboard sessions allow interviewing companies to assess the interviewees problem solving thought process, as well as their technical capabilities.
+Hispanic Hacker’s latest event kicked off when cofounder Eddy Reyes introduced and detailed the coding interview experiment.
+To start, each job seeker would come up to the whiteboard and get grilled with technical questions for 20 minutes.
+Whiteboard sessions like these allow interviewing companies to assess the interviewees’ problem-solving thought process, as well as their technical capabilities.

-“We hope that by doing more events like this we can actually make a real dent in the lack of diversity which exists in the tech industry.
-This is Austin Hispanic Hackers where we teach tech skills for tech jobs.”
+“We hope that by doing more events like this we can actually make a real dent in the lack of diversity which exists in the tech industry,” said Eddy Reyes.
+“This is Austin Hispanic Hackers where we teach tech skills for tech jobs.”

-Interested in joining or supporting the community, sign up for the meet-up.
+Interested in joining or supporting the community, sign up for the meetup.